Charles Craufurd Fraser

-Lieutenant-General Sir Charles Craufurd Fraser VC KCB (31 August 1829 – 7 June 1895) was a British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was also a Conservative politician.
+Lieutenant-General Sir Charles Craufurd Fraser VC KCB (31 August 1829 – 7 June 1895) was a British Army officer and Conservative politician.
+He was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-Fraser was the third son of Sir James Fraser and his wife Charlotte Anne Craufurd.
+Fraser was the second surviving son of Sir James John Fraser, 3rd Baronet and his wife, Charlotte Anne Craufurd.
+He had two brothers, Sir William Fraser, 4th Baronet, MP for Barnstaple in 1852 and 1857, and Lieutenant General James Keith Fraser, the Inspector General of Cavalry in Great Britain and Ireland.

+His father was the second son of Sir William Fraser, 1st Baronet and Elizabeth Farquharson (a daughter of merchant James Farquharson, of London).
+His maternal grandparents were Daniel Craufurd (a son of Sir Alexander Craufurd, 1st Baronet) and Bridget Holland (a daughter of Henry Holland).

+Career

 He joined the 7th Hussars (The Queen's Own), British Army as a cornet in 1847, became lieutenant in 1850 and captain in 1854.
-On 5 January 1858 he became orderly officer for Brigadier Campbell at Munseata near Allahabad and was promoted to major on 20 July 1858.
+On January 5, 1858, he became orderly officer for Brigadier Campbell at Munseata near Allahabad and was promoted to major on July 20, 1858.